syt2/zotero-addons/README.md

 Use this code under AGPL.
 No warranties are provided.
 Keep the laws of your locality in mind!

 If you want to change the license, please contact me at wyzlshx@foxmail.com

-Part of the code of this repo refers to other open-source projects within the allowed scope.

-- zotero-better-bibtex(`d.ts`)